-- Prompt for password before each scheduled update-Quicken will ask you for your Password Vault password at the time you have chosen for the update.
+- Prompt for password before each scheduled update - Quicken will ask you for your Password Vault password at the time you have chosen for the update.

-- Prompt for Password at Windows startup-Quicken will ask you for your Password Vault password every time Windows is launched.
+- Prompt for Password at Windows startup - Quicken will ask you for your Password Vault password every time Windows is launched.

 - Click OK.

-To stop Schedule Updates
+To stop Scheduled Updates

 Choose Tools > Schedule Updates.
-Clear the check box beside any day of the week on which you do not want Schedule Updates to run and clear the check boxes next to the listed financial institutions.
+Clear the check box beside any day of the week on which you do not want Scheduled Updates to run and clear the check boxes next to the listed financial institutions.